Jeman1997/Coffee-machine/README.md

 #------------------------------------------------------------

-#The Function recieves the following input:-
+#The Function recieves any of the following inputs:-

 #>>resource report--Gives the resources available and the total cash that the money machine recieved